Order of the Bath: Habit and insignia

 Members of the Order wear elaborate uniforms on important occasions (such as its quadrennial installation ceremonies and coronations), which vary by rank:

 The mantle, worn only by Knights and Dames Grand Cross, is made of crimson satin lined with white taffeta.
 On the left side is a representation of the star (see below).
 The mantle is bound with two large tassels.

 The hat, worn only by Knights and Dames Grand Cross and Knights and Dames Commander, is made of black velvet; it includes an upright plume of feathers.

 The collar, worn only by Knights and Dames Grand Cross, is made of gold and weighs 30 troy ounces (933 g).
 It consists of depictions of nine imperial crowns and eight sets of flowers (roses for England, thistles for Scotland, and shamrocks for Ireland), connected by seventeen silver knots.

 On lesser occasions, simpler insignia are used: The star is used only by Knights and Dames Grand Cross and Knights and Dames Commander.
 Its style varies by rank and division; it is worn pinned to the left breast:

 The star for military Knights and Dames Grand Cross consists of a Maltese Cross on top of an eight-pointed silver star; the star for military Knights and Dames Commander is an eight-pointed silver cross pattée.
 Each bears in the centre three crowns surrounded by a red ring bearing the motto of the Order in gold letters.
 The circle is flanked by two laurel branches, and is above a scroll bearing the words Ich dien (older German for 'I serve') in gold letters.
-Stylised versions of this are known as Bath stars, and are used as epaulette pips to indicate British Army officer ranks and for police ranks.
+Stylised versions of this are known as Bath stars, and are used as epaulette pips to indicate army officer ranks and police ranks in the United Kingdom and Commonwealth countries.

 The star for civil Knights and Dames Grand Cross consists of an eight-pointed silver star, without the Maltese cross; the star for civil Knights and Dames Commander is an eight-pointed silver cross pattée.
 The design of each is the same as the design of the military stars, except that the laurel branches and the words Ich dien are excluded.